 Nine Year Review: Articles on the artist’s “cutaway” paintings from 2004, 2005, 2008 and 2013

 New York City

-In a variation within our series, A TOPICAL PICK FROM THE ARCHIVES, David Cohen offers his thoughts on a survey of the artist’s cutaway painting on top of his reviews on the same body of work on three previous occasions (the latter originally published in the New York Sun).
-Readers new to Harkness will want to read the reviews in order of publication.
+In a variation within our series, A TOPICAL PICK FROM THE ARCHIVES, David Cohen presents his latest thoughts on the Flag Foundation’s survey of Harkness’s cutaway paintings within the context of his own earlier reviews on the same body of work.
+His earlier engagements with these paintings were originally published in the New York Sun.
+Readers new to Harkness will want to read the reviews in order of publication (from the bottom up).

 The other day I was musing on a profound subject: who will star in the first movie made of a Hilary Harkness painting?

 The obvious casting choices for the party-girl warriors who populate, in miniature, her dense, chirpy yet grotesque scenes are those acrobatically proven in the action movie genre—Angelina Jolie, say, whose assassin or tomb-raiding getup recalls the bikini-booted scanty efficiency of the Harkness babe.